 - In an another pan, heat 2 tsp of oil.
 Add some mustard seeds and a pinch of asafoetida.
 Turn the heat off and add optionally, some chilli powder to the oil.
 Pour this on top of the batter in the previous pan.
 Cover with a lid and cook on a slow heat for about 20-25 minutes.

 - Turn the heat off and let is stand with the lid off for a few minutes to cool a bit.
-Loosen the sides using a spatula and invert it on a plate.
+Loosen the sides using a spatula and invert it onto a plate.
 Once cold enough to touch, cut into quarters or squares and serve with a condiment of your choice.
 Masala Chai, green chutney and tomato ketchup are some of the options.

 - Repeat the above process with the remaining batter.
 Increase or decrease the amount of batter in the next batch depending on how you like the first batch.
 Thicker you spread the batter, the softer the core will remain.
 I prefer to make thinner and crisper batches.